Henry Cole (priest)

-Life
+Early life

-He was educated at Winchester College and New College, Oxford, was admitted a perpetual fellow there (1523), and received the degree of B.C.L.
+Cole was born in Godshill, Isle of Wight.
+He was educated at Winchester College and New College, Oxford, where he was admitted as a perpetual fellow there (1523), and received the degree of B.C.L.
 (1525).
 He then went to Italy for seven years, residing chiefly at Padua.

+Career

-During his career he was successively prebendary of Yatminster (1539); rector of Chelmsford (1540); prebendary of Holborn, Sweting (1541) and Wenlakesbarn (1542); warden of New College (1542–51), and rector of Newton Longueville in Buckinghamshire.
-Created a D.C.L. at Oxford (1540), he resigned his fellowship the same year.
-At first he conformed to Anglicanism, but afterwards returned to Catholicism about 1547, and eventually resigned all his preferments.
+After his return from Italy, Cole began a rapid rise in the English church during the reign of Henry VIII.
+Successively he was the prebendary of Yetminster, Dorset (1539); rector of Chelmsford (1540); prebendary in London of Holborn, Sweting (1541) and Wenlakesbarn (1542); warden of New College, Oxford (1542–51), and rector of Newton Longueville in Buckinghamshire.
+In 1540 Cole was awarded a Doctor of Civil Law at Oxford but he resigned his fellowship the same year.
+As a result of the English Reformation, Cole initially conformed to Anglicanism, but returned to Catholicism in about 1547 resigning all his preferments (titles of religious office) in the newly-formed Church of England.

+In July 1553, after the Catholic Mary I took the throne of England, Cole was given senior roles in the English Catholic Church.
+He became Archdeacon of Ely, a canon of Westminster (1554), a vicar-general of Primate of All England Cardinal Reginald Pole (1557), and a judge at the archiepiscopal Court of Audience at Canterbury Cathedral.
+This was an ecclesiastical court where the Archbishop of Canterbury exercised authority on behalf of the Pope.
+In the 17th century, it was superseded by the Court of Arches.

-In Mary I of England's reign he became Archdeacon of Ely, a canon of Westminster (1554), vicar-general of Cardinal Pole (1557), and a judge of the archiepiscopal Court of Audience.
-He was one of the commissioners who restored Cuthbert Tunstall and Edmund Bonner to their bishoprics, and a disputant against Thomas Cranmer, Nicholas Ridley, and Hugh Latimer at Oxford (1554).
+Cole was one of the commissioners who restored Cuthbert Tunstall and Edmund Bonner to their bishoprics, and was disputant against Thomas Cranmer, Nicholas Ridley, and Hugh Latimer at Oxford (1554).
 He preached the sermon on the occasion of Cranmer's burning in 1556, where he had "the job of explaining why a repentant sinner should still be burnt at the stake for heresy".